Best-Rated Smartphones in Australia

 Editor’s notes

 Samsung is arguably the king of the Android phones with a loyal customer base — and it’s not without reason.
-Each year the tech giant releases its latest smartphones, including the company’s flagship Galaxy S series, which continues to be one of the most popular premium phone ranges and consistently offers some of the best phone specs and features on the market.
+Each year the tech giant releases its latest smartphones, including the company’s flagship Galaxy S series, including the Galaxy S24 series, which continues to be one of the most popular premium phone ranges and consistently offers some of the best phone specs and features on the market.

 Not only does Samsung produce one of the best premium smartphones on the market, but it also regularly releases a supporting range of smartphones including its foldable devices, the Galaxy Z series, along with its more budget-friendly Galaxy A series.
 No matter the type of phone you’re looking for, it’s likely Samsung will have something to suit your needs.